gauravgupta22/code42day/README.md

 The response is returned in JSON format.

+Mongodb database is used at the server for storing otp - mobile no. pair.

 The requests and responses are managed by the [SecureTM script](http://52.36.24.247/javascripts/g1.js).

 On successful verification,**on_securetm_otp_verify_success()** callback is called.